spyrosavl/ragui/README.md

 Visit `http://localhost:8000` to interact with your pipeline.

+For a more sophisticated example with multiple themed pipelines, check out our [example implementation](https://github.com/spyrosavl/ragui/blob/main/examples/main.py).

 ## Why RagUI?

 - **Save Development Time**: Focus on your RAG logic instead of building UI/infrastructure